chakrabar/chakrabar.github.io/_posts/unpublished/2018-12-24-windows-workflow-foundation-4.md

 1. `CodeActivity`: The simplest for implementing code login within `Execute()` method
 2. `NativeActivity`: More low level access.
 Can be used to create _composite_ activities that can control child activities.
 Can also be usedto manage bookmarks
-3. `AsyncCodeActivity`: Asynchronous pattern with Begin-End pattern
+3. `AsyncCodeActivity`: Asynchronous pattern with Begin-End pattern.
+Override the `BeginExecute()` and `EndExecute()` methods.
+The begin method needs to return an `IAsyncResult`.
+In the end method, call `End()` on the `IAsyncResult` and get the required result.
+Asynchronous activities are specifically useful when they are used inside a `Parallel` type of flows.
 4. `Activity<T>` types: Syntactic sugar for activities with single return value.
-Result property is of type `T`,
+Result property is of type `T`, which can bereturned from any of the three activity types above.

 The **`ActivityContext`** class provides the interface to the runtime.
 It can be used to manage variables & arguments.
 In `NativeActivity`, they can also be used to schedule & bookmark.
 Different `Activity` types have their different derived context like `NativeActivityContext`, `CodeActivityContext`, `AsyncCodeActivityContext`.